 4. Double Data Rate (DDR) RAM

-- Generations: Includes DDR3, DDR4, and DDR5, each offering better performance.
+Generations include DDR3, DDR4, and DDR5, each offering better speed and efficiency.

 5. Graphics Double Data Rate (GDDR)

-- Versions: Includes GDDR3, GDDR4, GDDR5, and GDDR6, with improvements in speed and bandwidth.
+Versions include GDDR3, GDDR4, GDDR5, and GDDR6 with increased bandwidth.

 6. Non-Volatile Dual In-Line Memory Module (NVDIMM)